catacgc/tree-search-docs/content/Raycast Extension.md

 | URL - Open with default Browser                  | ![[Pasted image 20241124160624.png\|400]] |
 | Snippet - Copy Snippet                           | ![[Pasted image 20241124160647.png\|400]] |

+### Default Shotcuts

+For each results from the result, besides the dynamic actions above there are two default shortcuts:

+- **Cmd + C** - copies the entire row
+- **Shift + Enter** - open the line where that nodes was recorded in the vault

 ## Building From Source